Frequently Asked Questions

 Why do we need a Global Day of Prayer to End Famine?

 More people face famine today than any time in modern history.
-Famine has been declared in areas of South Sudan, with Somalia, Nigeria, and Yemen are on the brink of famine.
-More than 20 million people are at risk of starvation in these four countries alone.
-Globally, millions more suffer from drought and food shortages – in one year alone, the number of people requiring urgent lifesaving food support has jumped 35% to 108 million.
+More than 20 million people are at risk of starvation in Nigeria, Somalia, South Sudan and Yemen.
+Globally, millions more suffer from drought and food shortages.
 In this desperate situation children suffer most and become increasingly vulnerable.
-The UN is calling this the largest humanitarian crisis since 1945, the end of World War II.

 There is great danger that on its current course, the global response to this crisis will be hugely inadequate and will lead to unimaginable suffering and death, which is eminently avoidable.